VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 2. portfolioNameExists () : this method is used to check if the portfolio with a given name already exists in list of portfolios that is portfolio directory.
-3. getListOfPortfoliosName() : the method gives the list of portfolio names that have been already created.
+3. getListOfPortfoliosName() : the method gives the list of portfolio names that have been already created, both flexible and inflexible list of portfolios.
-4. portfolioComposition() :this method takes in the portfolio number as the input and on based this portfolio is called, for that it calls the portfolioComposition method of Portfolio which loads the content of a particular portfolio.
+4. portfolioComposition() :this method takes in the portfolio number as the input and the date for which portfolio composition is to be found and on based this portfolio is called, for that it calls the portfolioComposition method of Portfolio which loads the content of a particular portfolio.
 5. getSize(): this method is used to get the size of number of portfolios in the array list of directory.
 6. portfolioValue() : this method takes in the input referring to portfolio number whose total